-Hannah Song is the President and Chief Executive Officer of Liberty in North Korea (LiNK).
-She joined the organization in 2006 as Deputy Director and became President/CEO at the end of 2008.
-Along with her exceptional team, together they rescue and provide direct assistance to North Korean refugees who have escaped, raise awareness and redefine public perceptions on North Korea, and create strategies to empower the North Korean people to accelerate change inside the country.
-Prior to joining LiNK, Hannah worked in advertising at OgilvyOne and Mindshare focusing on digital media and emerging technologies.
-In 2009, she was selected to be a NetKAL fellow at the University of Southern California’s School of Social Work.
+Hannah Song is President and CEO of Liberty in North Korea (LiNK).
+She joined in 2006 as Deputy Director managing operations and overseas programs, and became President/CEO at the end of 2008, re-launching the organization with a new mission focused on building international support for the North Korean people, providing direct assistance to North Korean refugees, and developing long-term, people-focused strategies to accelerate positive change inside the country.
+Prior to joining LiNK, Hannah worked in advertising at OgilvyOne.
+She is a 2008 NetKAL fellow and a 2016 Ashoka Korea fellow.

 Justin has transitioned out of leadership at Liberty in North Korea, and remains on the board.
 He is now the Co-founder & Chief Executive Officer at Funraise.

 In 2008, Justin “re-founded" Liberty in North Korea with Hannah Song, where he managed growth and development strategies.
 Liberty in North Korea is a global movement standing that works to rescue and work side by side with North Korean refugees as they face one of the biggest challenges confronting humanity today.
 His expertise iin student mobilization, grassroots fundraising and online engagement helped Liberty to raise over $5 million since 2009.

 Justin left Liberty in North Korea at the end of 2016 and started a new company, Funraise.
 He joined LiNK's board of directors in 2017 and in late 2018 became the chair of the board.

 Justin is currently the Co-founder & Chief Executive Officer at Funraise.